jameshfisher/jameshfisher.com/_posts/2017-09-23-browser-storage-overview.md

 ---
-title: "How can I store things on the browser?"
+title: How can I store things on the browser?
+tags: []
 ---

 The traditional web browser is a "thin client" which interacts with a web server.